 Wound infections

 These are also called surgical site infections.
 A surgical site infection is an infection that occurs after surgery in the part of your body where you've had the operation.
-Surgical site infections can sometimes be superficial infections involving your skin only.
-Other surgical site infections are more serious and can involve tissues under your skin, organs or implanted material.
+Surgical site infections can sometimes be superficial, that is, they only involve your skin.
+Other surgical site infections are more serious and can involve tissues under your skin, your organs or things that have been implanted into your body during surgery, such as a joint replacement.
 Read more about surgical site infections(external link) and caring for surgical wounds at home.

 Urinary tract infections

 A urinary tract infection (UTI) can involve any part of your urinary tract, including your kidneys, ureters, bladder and urethra.
 UTIs are the most common hospital-associated infection.
-They are more common in older adults and in people with a urinary catheter.
-A catheter is a thin tube used to empty your bladder if you are unable to pass urine (pee, mimi) naturally.
+They're more common in older adults and in people who have a urinary catheter.
+A urinary catheter is a thin tube used to empty your bladder if you can't pass urine (pee, mimi) naturally.
 Read more about urinary catheters.

 Chest infections

-Infections that affect one or both lungs can occur (called pneumonia).
-Anyone can get pneumonia but some factors may increase your risk, such as having chronic lung disease, receiving food through a tube or being on a ventilator.
+Infections that affect 1 or both lungs can occur – this is called pneumonia.
+Anyone can get pneumonia, but some factors may increase your risk, such as having chronic lung disease, being fed through a tube or being on a ventilator.
 Read more about pneumonia.

 Bloodstream infections

-Bloodstream infections (also called septicaemia) are rare but can be associated with infections anywhere in your body.
+Bloodstream infections, also known as septicaemia, are rare but can be associated with infections anywhere in your body.
 They can also happen when germs enter your bloodstream through an intravenous (IV) line.
-There are two main types of IV lines: peripheral and central.
+There are 2 main types of IV lines: peripheral and central.

-- A peripheral line is a catheter (a very thin, flexible tube) that is inserted into a small vein in your arm, hand, leg or foot.
+- A peripheral line is a catheter (a very thin, flexible tube) that's inserted into a small vein in your arm, hand, leg or foot.
 This is done to give fluids or medicines directly into your bloodstream.
-The IV is secured with tape or a type of bandage.
+The IV is held in place with tape or a type of bandage.

-All people admitted to hospital are at some risk of contracting an HAI.
-If you are very sick or have had surgery, you have an increased risk.
-Some people are more vulnerable than others, including:
+Anyone admitted to hospital is at some risk of getting an HAI.
+If you’re very sick or you’ve had surgery you have an increased risk of getting an HAI, and some other groups are also more at risk than others, including:

 - premature babies or very sick children